Frequently Asked Questions

 If I am alone, can I make an expedition or do I need to join a group?

 We can organize the expedition for you alone, but the rate is 70% more expensive than the group rate.
-We suggest checking our reservation calendar so that you join a group and obtain a cheaper price.
+We suggest checking our website JOIN A GROUP WITH SCHEDULED DATES so that you obtain a cheaper price.

 Do your trips have age limits?